News

 6th Annual International Investment Forum and Exhibition East Russia Oil and Gas Forum was held in Vladivostok on 6 and 7 July 2022.
 The event was devoted to the flagship oil and gas projects development in Eastern Siberia and Far East.

-The 7th online round-table meeting "Russian-Chinese science and technology collaboration for high tech development and implementation" was held on 5 July 2022.
 The meeting was facilitated by Russian and Chinese institutions: Ministry of Science and Higher Education of the Russian Federation, International Union of Instrument & ITT Engineers (IUIITTE) and Ministry of Science of China, the Department of Science and Technology of Harbin.

 R/V Professor Gagarinsky voyage no. 79 has started 2022-year marine expedition season on May 20.
 The defined exploration areas include the northern part of the Sea of Japan and the Tatar Strait.
 Expedition leader Ph.D.
 Maxim Georgievich Valitov heads geophysical and gas geochemical research teams with a total staff of 8 scientists.